Thai Heritage & Best Islands

 ► Dinner Suggestion (at your own expense):

 From lively night markets to upscale restaurants, you will always find Pad Thai on their menus.
 This dish features rice noodles stir-fried with tofu, dried shrimp, bean sprouts, and scrambled eggs.
 As the finishing touch, lemon juice brings out the light sour flavor of Thai cuisine.
-Hop on the hotel’s free shuttle bus to Terminal 21 Mall, which promises an authentic Pad Thai from 10:00 to 22:00 at its fifth-floor food court.
+The Terminal 21 Mall promises an authentic Pad Thai from 10:00 to 22:00 at its fifth-floor food court.

 Average Cost per Person: THB 100 (USD 3)